Understanding RC Helicopter Lift

 Now blow down and across the top of the paper, at about a 45 degree angle.
 What happens?

 Ever wonder why a shower curtain gets sucked inwards when you turn the shower on?
 The flow of water from the shower head is also creating faster air movement down the side of the curtain creating a lower pressure area inside the shower than on the outside.
-The result?
-The higher pressure on the outside pushes the shower curtain towards the shower flow.

 Our Two RC Helicopter Lift Control Variables